EPCCed/hpc-intro/_episodes/12-cluster.md

 > very close to what us 10-fingered humans consider to be a nice
 > round number of `10^3` = 1000.
 >
-> Computing would all seem a lot simpler if evolution had given us all 3 fingers and a thumb ...
+> Computing would seem a lot simpler if evolution had given us all 3 fingers and a thumb ...
 {: .callout}

 > ## Differences Between Nodes